sasaki-ninja/ZZZ/docs/Validating.md

     ```

     **Only copy the string following 'key:' (i.e., `YOUR_API_KEY_THAT_SHOULD_BE_COPIED`) into your environment file.**
+9. Please ensure you accept the [terms for downloading ERA5](https://cds.climate.copernicus.eu/datasets/reanalysis-era5-single-levels?tab=download#manage-licences), as this is the dataset used for validator queries.

 Now you're ready to run your validator!